Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Show slide 20, or write the labels man vs. man, man vs. nature, man vs. self, and man vs. society on the board.
+Show slide 19, or write the labels person vs. person,” “person vs. nature,” “person vs. self,” and “person vs. society” on the board.
 As a class, discuss these types of conflict.
 Determine which parts of the story display each.
 Write the examples from the text beside each label.

-Show slide 22.
-Pass out the attached Interloper Defined handout (notice both copies: a standard version and a differentiated learning version).
+Show slide 20 and pass out the attached Interloper Defined handout to each student.
+Have students use the Think-Pair-Share instructional strategy to complete the following activity.
+Direct students to think about how they would define interloper and examples of interlopers from the text.
+Have students record their thoughts on their handout.
 Together, partners should define “interloper” based on context clues from the story.
 They must determine who the interlopers are in the story through rich conversations using textual evidence to prove each character or group is an interloper.
 Encourage students to consider many points of view.

 • What is the setting?

-Assign each partner to share and discuss their observations, including textual evidence with their partner, using sentence stems such as: “Paragraph ____ states _______.”
+Move to slide 24.
+Have each partner share and discuss their observations, including textual evidence, with their partner, using sentence stems such as:

-Return to the class discussion and have a few partner groups share their reflection answers with the class.
+Bring the class together for discussion and have a few partner groups share their reflection statements with the class.
 Focus the discussion on the effects of setting on each character's motivation.

 Extend